Medical rehabilitation of spinal cord injury following earthquakes in rehabilitation resource-scarce settings: implications for disaster research

 Gosney JE1, Reinhardt JD, von Groote PM, Rathore FA, Melvin JL.)

-Adults, Both sexes, Child health, Children, Disability, Early Recovery, Earthquake, Health, Healthcare workers, Injuries (all), Mental health, Older people, Orthopedic injuries, Other injuries, Persons with disabilities
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Disability, Early Recovery, Earthquake, Health, Healthcare workers, Injuries (all), Mental health, Older people, Orthopedic injuries, Other injuries, Persons with disabilities